robinwesterback/deploy-react-app/README.md

 ![alt text](src/assets/images/solution.jpg "Solution")

 #### Story 4
-As a user, I want to know to clear the business and campaign sections -
+As a user, I want to be able to clear the business and campaign sections -
 ![alt text](src/assets/images/clear.jpg "Clear sheets")

 So that I can work from a clean sheet.